electronick1/stairs_doc/source/index.html.md

 It's possible to add some additional values (with real data) into your pipeline.

-It useful when you want to configure something.
+It useful when you want to configure something with constant variables or using pipeline config:

+`data.add_value(pipeline.config.get('url'))`

 <br><br><br><br><br><br><br><br><br><br><br>